 - 4.1 Conduct control tests. - 4.2 Pour a sufficient amount of the working solution into a glass tray. - 4.3 Dip or irrigate the evidence with the solution for ten seconds (DFO may also be painted on).
-Although it is possible to spray this solution, it is not recommended due to the health hazards involved and its inability to soak the specimen adequately. - 4.4 Allow to dry for approximately three minutes. - 4.5 Repeat 4.3 and 4.4. - 4.6 Apply dry heat. - 4.6.1 When using the fingerprint development chamber, the specimen should be heated for ten minutes at 100° C with a dry heat. - 4.6.2 A hair dryer or dry iron will work as an alternative to an oven.
-Place a thick towel or other protective material on the counter, followed by the evidence, and then a few paper towels.
+Although it is possible to spray this solution, it is not recommended due to the health hazards involved and its inability to soak the specimen adequately. - 4.4 Dry for approximately three minutes. - 4.5 Repeat 4.3 and 4.4. - 4.6 Apply dry heat. - 4.6.1 When using the fingerprint development chamber, the specimen should be heated for ten minutes at 100° C with a dry heat. - 4.6.2 A hair dryer or dry iron will work as an alternative to an oven.
+Sandwich the evidence between a thick layer of paper towels or other protective material on the counter.
 Apply dry heat to the surface for several minutes.
-A dry iron can be placed directly on top of the paper towels and used the same as when ironing clothes.
+A dry iron can be placed directly on top of the paper towels and used in the same manner as when ironing clothes.
 One advantage to this method is that it is possible to stop heating and check the progress with an alternate light source.
 If the latent prints are not very bright, continue to heat.
-Added heating time may improve resulting print development. - 4.7 DFO-developed latent prints may or may not be visible to the naked eye and should be viewed under an alternate light source.
+Added heating time may improve resulting print development. - 4.7 DFO-developed latent prints may or may not be visible to the unaided eye and should be viewed under an alternate light source.
 DFO fluoresces when illuminated with monochromatic light in the 450 nm to 570 nm range. - 4.8 Developed prints are evaluated to determine their suitability for comparison. - 4.9 Prints deemed to be of value are marked and photographed using the ALS and a filter on the camera (orange or red). - 4.10 Faint latent prints may be made to fluoresce brighter with a second or third application of DFO.
 The second and third applications of DFO (if necessary) are performed in the same manner as the first.